-Any online product has some peculiar features which help it to gain the loyalty of users.
-Usually, developers design several basic functions used by 80% of customers.
+Any online product has some peculiar features which help it gain users’ loyalty.
+Usually, developers design several basic positions used by 80% of customers.
 The rest of the solutions are bonuses implemented to keep regular customers.
-As one of the key tools for UX/UI analysis, click heatmaps have primary and secondary functions.
+As one of the key tools for UX/UI analysis, heatmaps have primary and secondary functions.
 The primary ones help to solve tasks.
-The others – create additional value.
-Communicating with marketers and SEO specialists, Plerdy’s team of developers has collected several frequently asked questions and defined the key differences between Plerdy and other services for analytics.
+The others – establish additional value.
+Chatting with marketers and SEO specialists, Plerdy’s team of developers has compiled several frequently asked questions and defined the key distinctions between Plerdy and other services for heatmap analytics.

 UX designers or analysts often ask:

 - How to use a website heatmap using Google Analytics?

 - How is a website heatmap different from Google Analytics?

 - How to use a heatmap to put together data analytics?

 - Which analytics data can be assembled, and how to build hypotheses based on heatmap data?